sohansai2009/RISC-V-Core/README.md

 - Pipeline freezes when data cache is busy or on a cache miss.
 - Ensures correct execution ordering between MEM and WB stages.

-✔️ **Complete Timing Analysis of Core + Caches**
-Analyzed timing across cached and non-cached versions to quantify the effect of memory hierarchy on critical paths.

 ---

 ## 🧩 Next Steps